 (6) The details of all internet wagers received are to be separately recorded in a format approved by the Commission and included in the returns to be delivered under the Betting Control Act 1954.

+[Rule 46 amended: Gazette 15 Mar 2019 p.
+799 and 800-1.]

 47. Settling generally

 (1) The death of either party to a wager does not invalidate the wager.